 The Committee on Interpreters’ mission is to provide interpreter licensing and education services for Georgia courts to ensure the rights of non-English speaking persons in Court and during any court-related events.

-Created in 2003 by a Supreme Court order, the Commission is charged with regulating a statewide comprehensive court interpreting program, developing the criteria for the training and certification of interpreters, designating languages for which it will require certification, and establishing standards of conduct for interpreters.
+Created in 2003 by a Supreme Court order, the Committee is charged with regulating a statewide comprehensive court interpreting program, developing the criteria for the training and certification of interpreters, designating languages for which it will require certification, and establishing standards of conduct for interpreters.